Scrum software development

-What is SCRUM?
+What is Scrum?

-SCRUM comes from Agile Manifesto, which is a movement in software development.
+Scrum comes from Agile Manifesto, which is a movement in software development.

-SCRUM is a type of procedural structure that helps to organize creative processes during software (but not exclusively only software) development.
+Scrum is a type of procedural structure that helps to organize creative processes during software (but not exclusively only software) development.
 It is also a set of basic: Roles, Events, Artifacts and Rules that support the efficiency of the team.
 It is a framework that allows the staff to decide how and when they want to carry on with the project.

 In a case of IT implementations, it is important to remember about constantly changing technology.
-The need for rapid adaptation to unstable conditions makes working in Sprints (components of SCRUM) even more efficient.
+The need for rapid adaptation to unstable conditions makes working in Sprints (components of Scrum) even more efficient.

-It is worth remembering that even the incomplete system implemented in accordance with the provisions of SCRUM is suitable for use!
+It is worth remembering that even the incomplete system implemented in accordance with the provisions of Scrum is suitable for use!
 In subsequent stages of development, it can simply be expanded with other operating modules.
 It is also the customer’s decision to stop the whole process.
 The project can be paused at any time and moved to the phase of system maintenance.
 Even previously abandoned project can then always be resumed.

-Results control – the possibility of reviewing various stages of the production, as many times as necessary.
+The possibility of reviewing various stages of the production, as many times as necessary.
 Developers also have the right to modify the set of following tasks, in order to meet evolving customer’s demands.

-Current results’ tests – a comprehensive IT project is always divided into stages (Sprints), which allows to focus on currently developed sections of the code.
+A comprehensive IT project is always divided into stages (Sprints), which allows to focus on currently developed sections of the code.
 This ensures reliability and quality of the final product.

-Full customer orientation – SCRUM allows building a system fully tailored to individual customer’s needs.
+Scrum allows building a system fully tailored to individual customer’s needs.
 It also facilitates rapid identification of errors.
 SCRUM development team is always able to bring their project back on track, even if the requirements have changed.

-SCRUM software development at eVolpe Software House
+Scrum software development at eVolpe Software House

-At eVolpe Software House SCRUM is already a standard.
+At eVolpe Software House Scrum is already a standard.
 At the beginning, it was mainly used for large, relatively complex projects.
 Nowadays it has become a principle of our organization.

 In order to ensure a high level of our service, we have decided to adopt Agile Development to our daily practices.
 It is important to always start a project with the pre-implementation, complex analysis.
 In addition to the software requirements, it should also include the methodology of how the system will be deployed.
 A deliberate decision on the matter helps to avoid many misunderstandings, time-consuming, complicated contract annexes, dilemmas related to the merits of further cooperation etc.

-Components of SCRUM
+Components of Scrum

+Finally, some theoretical knowledge about the proper organization of Scrum.
 The rules of the framework fully reflect the assumptions made in the Agile Manifesto.
 Rule number one is customer’s satisfaction.
 To achieve it, it is necessary to adapt the following components:

-Roles (Team SCRUM)
+Roles (Team Scrum)

-responsible for choosing the tasks (What?).
+responsible for choosing the tasks (What?)